JaimeTorrealba/tres-fps-controls/README.md

 }
 ```

-### Add Weapons (models)
+### Add weapons (models)

-Do you want to add a weapon? like a pistol, that is always follow your character, it couldn't be easier:
+Do you want to add a weapon?
+Like a pistol, that is always with your character?
+It couldn't be easier:

-Just add your desire model as a slot
+Just add your desired model as a slot (learn how to load models here).
+For example:

 ```
 ...